 Before the advent of TaskRabbit, Italian graphic designers were already active in the defense of their professional and cultural position.
 The battlefield was that of unpaid competitions, such as those managed by Zooppa.com.
 One of the main tactics, back then as now, was to ridicule the lack of a “design common sense” of the amateur, who was guilty, for instance, of having aligned the text to the right.
 Poor fool.
 However, common sense can be seen as a time bomb within the field graphic design: as the commandment that forbids the use of Comic Sans for something that is not comical became commonplace, so have the few precepts that are sufficient to create a decent poster.
 And if these, together with fashionable tricks, are then incorporated into commonly used software and templates –as it happens for example with the Trendlist generator– the bomb might explode soon.

 When attacking non-professionals, graphic designers generally appeal to the notion of quality.
 Thus, they argue that the client should be educated in order to recognize it.
 Perhaps, it is still possible to tie the concept of quality to some specialized forms like type design or the design of wayfinding systems.
 Or maybe one could argue about quality with some degree of objectivity in the case of large-scale projects, such as the identity of big museums or companies.
-However, going back to diluted graphic design, I want to focus briefly on two cases that prove the fragility of a qualitative approach.
-Both include in their own way the developments I described.
+However, going back to diluted graphic design, I want to focus briefly on one case that proves the fragility of a qualitative approach and includes the developments I described.

-Given the results, it seems that Ballant omitted the real communicative hurricane of the last elections, exponentially more chaotic and "authentic" (if by this we mean grassroots) than Sanders’ one.
-Trump’s "meme machine" seems to have played a crucial role in his rise: the memes forged on 4chan and 8chan, then "gone to die" on reddit, were finally employed by the official accounts of the candidate.
+Given the results, it seems that the real communicative hurricane of the last elections -exponentially more chaotic and “authentic” (if by this we mean grassroots) than Sanders’ one- was largely ignored by the design community.
+Trump’s “meme machine” seems to have played a crucial role in his rise: the memes forged on 4chan and 8chan, then “gone to die” on reddit, were finally employed by the official accounts of the candidate.
 As a result, they were shared and discussed globally by the most prominent media outlets under the label of the Alt-Right, and even by the official Clinton’s blog.
 The radical amateurish assembly of Trump supporters mixes cinematographic references, appropriations of comics, Third Reich symbols.
 Sometime it employs free software like Gimp or easy to use online generators.
 In addition, the esoteric cult that animates the production of these memes has an undoubtedly literary value, and it is not that far from complex satirical religions provided with sacred texts like Discordianism.